LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Recommendations to build awareness within an organization about the LGBTQ+ community include:

-- Hold an open discussion with healthcare professionals and staff about the difference between sexual orientation (lesbian, gay, bisexual, etc.) and gender identity (transgender, nonbinary, intersex, etc.), since this can be confusing to those who are not familiar with such concepts
+- Hold an open discussion with healthcare professionals and staff about the difference between sexual orientation (lesbian, gay, bisexual, etc.) and gender identity (transgender, nonbinary, intersex, etc.), since this can be confusing to those who are not familiar with such concepts.

-- Review codes of conduct and ethics to ensure they include expectations for respectful communication with all patients, visitors, and staff members and that they specify consequences for code violations
+- Review codes of conduct and ethics to ensure they include expectations for respectful communication with all patients, visitors, and staff members and that they specify consequences for code violations.

 OPPRESSION, DISCRIMINATION, AND CULTURAL BIAS IN HEALTHCARE

-When working with LGBTQ+ patients, it is especially important for clinicians and case managers to build a positive rapport as a way to counteract the exclusion, discrimination, and stigma their patients may have experienced previously in the healthcare environment.
+When working with LGBTQ+ patients, it is especially important for clinicians to build a positive rapport as a way to counteract the exclusion, discrimination, and stigma their patients may have experienced previously in the healthcare environment.
 However, despite their best intentions, healthcare professionals may hold internalized cultural biases that affect their interaction with patients.
 For example, a clinician, case manager, or other staff member may say something or use body language that communicates a stereotype or negative message about LGBTQ+ people.

 Studies have shown that no matter how individuals may feel about prejudiced behavior, everyone is susceptible to biases based on cultural values and stereotypes that were embedded in their belief systems from a young age.
 To increase one’s own awareness of internal bias, it is helpful to notice times when biased attitudes and beliefs may arise.
 Such internal awareness is the first step in making changes.
 Internal questions to ask may include: